vovapolu/ensime.github.io/contributing.md

 ### Compiling and Tests

 Make sure you have 0.13.13+ of the `sbt` start script, otherwise project compilation will fail with a `java.lang.OutOfMemoryError` or `java.lang.StackOverflowError`.

-We use Java 6 in our CI because we are part of the [community builds](https://github.com/scala/community-builds), but you should be able to use Java 7 for local development.
-Many of our tests are making assertions on classpath searches and some of our assumptions (such as method signatures and orderings of Java classes) may not be true for recent versions of Java.
-In ENSIME 2.0 we will move to [Java 7 and Java 8](https://github.com/ensime/ensime-server/issues/1118) in our CI.

 Before you start, run this SBT command on your `ensime-server` repository as the `.ensime` file is required to run the integration tests (even if you are not using ENSIME to hack on ENSIME).